Asian Art Museum

 Resources, lessons help teach a more inclusive version of U.S. history

-Bottom line: Free downloadable resources encourage critical thinking and active learning in search of a more accurate picture of American history.
+Bottom Line: Free downloadable resources encourage critical thinking and active learning in search of a more accurate picture of American history.

-Ancient History Encyclopedia
+World History Encyclopedia

 Crowd-sourced ancient history site features extensive, varied resources

-Bottom line: It's free, web-based, and regularly updated with vetted info, so classrooms can turn to this site often to kick off research projects.
+Bottom Line: It's free, web-based, and regularly updated with vetted info, so classrooms can turn to this site often to kick off research projects.

 The National WWII Museum - New Orleans